bichanna/Tsharp/DOC/docs.md

 call main
 ```

-`block` is like Function in other languages.
+`block` function in other languages.

 ## List
 ```python